-What does a “normal” week for a resident look like?
+What does a “day in the life” of a resident look like?

-Because all learning experiences are longitudinal, several of them run concurrently.
-Because of this, residents are tasked with managing their schedule to balance their myriad duties each week, with priority given to patient care activities – a structure/environment that closely mimics post-residency pharmacy practice and builds the important skills of managing both time and multiple responsibilities.
+All required learning experiences are longitudinal, meaning several (most) of them run concurrently.
+Because of this, residents are tasked with managing their schedule to balance their duties each week, with priority given to patient care activities – a structure/environment that closely mimics post-residency pharmacy practice and builds the important skills of managing both time and multiple responsibilities.

 What types of residency projects have been done in the past?